ninedotslabs/list-campus-on-semarang/README.md

 This repository aim to list campus in Semarang(currently) complete with address, etc.

+We do this because, there's nothing like centralized campus data list of campus in Semarang.

 You can hit api and get the list via [this link](https://raw.githubusercontent.com/tiuinws/list-campus-on-semarang/master/list-kampus.json).

 The structure currently like this